aws-samples/cdk-eks-blueprints-patterns/docs/patterns/secureingresscognito.md

       }
 ```

-3. Replace below Email id and Email Domains with actual values in the file `./lib/secure-ingress-auth-cognito/index.ts`
+3. Replace below Email id and Email Domains with actual values in the file `./lib/secure-ingress-auth-cognito/index.ts`.
+The sample custom logic implemented (for demo purpose here) in `Pre sign-up Lambda trigger`
+   function does two things.
+First, it allows new User sign-up only if their Email domain matches with any of the Email Domains configured with `ALLOWED_DOMAINS` environment variable.
+   Second, it auto approves the new User sign-up without needing to verify Email Verification code, if their Email domain matches with any of the Email Domains configured with `AUTO_APPROVED_DOMAINS` environment variable.
+   The custom logic implemented in `Pre authentication Lambda trigger` function allows logins for only Whitelisted Email Ids configured with with `EMAIL_WHITE_LIST` environment variable.

 ```
           environment: {